Many patients who visit Main Beach Dental require a deep cleaning, sometimes known as a scaling and root planing.

 During a standard dental cleaning (also known as a clean and scale), your dental hygienist or dentist eliminates plaque and tartar from your teeth.
 Deep cleaning takes this process and adds to it a thorough cleaning and polishing of the root surfaces.

-If your dentist thinks your oral care at home hasn’t been enough to deal with your mild case of gum disease (called gingivitis), he or she will recommend a deep cleaning.
+If your Main Beach dentist thinks your oral care at home hasn’t been enough to deal with your mild case of gum disease (called gingivitis), he or she will recommend a deep cleaning.
 Deep cleaning is the first line of dental treatment for the more serious form of gum disease, periodontitis.
 Deep cleanings protect our patients from more drastic treatments for gum disease, which could lead to tooth loss if left untreated.

 Root planing scrapes plaque and tartar from tooth roots and smoothes out the rough spots on roots where it is easy for bacteria to collect.
 Root planing also gives the gums a smooth surface to reattach to.